ebrush/django_abc/README.md

 # django_abc

 ## what it does
-With Django alone, you cannot call a subclass method on objects retrieved using a base class's manager.
+With Django alone, you cannot directly call a subclass method on objects retrieved using a base class's manager.
 With django_abc, you can easily call the subclass instance's method without manually casting.
-This follows the expected polymorphic behavior like classic object orinted programming.
+This follows the expected polymorphic behavior as with classic object oriented programming.

 ## installation